Kislapet/Kislapet.github.io/index.md

 I created it to offer a **more personal and detailed** view of my profile, in order to complement a classic CV or cover letter.

-It will maybe be used for other purposes, such as a memo, a portfolio for finding musicians, or for volunteering for example.
-Life is too short to be tidy!
+Maybe it will also be used for other things, like a memo, a portfolio to find musicians, or for volunteering, just to name a few.
+Life is too short to keep things too tidy!

 Summary :